ReeceGoding/Frustration-One-Year-With-R/README.md

     ## Levels: A B C D E
       fList <- list(withoutLabels, withLabels)
       #Just to make sure that we're on the same page, here's the output of str().
-      #The internal integers are in plain site.
+      #The internal integers are in plain sight.
       lapply(fList, str)
     ##  Factor w/ 5 levels "2","4","6","8",..: 1 2 3 4 5 1 2 3 4 5 ...
     ##  Factor w/ 5 levels "A","B","C","D",..: 1 2 3 4 5 1 2 3 4 5 ...